 Gaia: science essays

-In these short (mostly 2-page) weekly 'essays', I have picked out some of the scientific highlights of the Gaia mission as they are emerging, or as they caught my attention.
-They offer a snapshot of some of the discoveries that Gaia is making across all of astronomy.
+In these short (mostly 2-page, weekly) 'essays', I have picked out some of the scientific highlights of the Gaia mission as they are emerging, or as they caught my attention.
+They offer a somewhat chronological snapshot of some of the discoveries that Gaia is making across all of astronomy.
 I've also included some essays on related topics, including the history of astrometry, and some more technical, managerial, or developmental aspects of both the Hipparcos and Gaia missions.
 In each, I have included a footnote DR1, DR2, EDR3, DR3, etc to indicate which of the (latest) data releases the essay refers to (described in essays #10 and #76), with DR0 signifying technical or historical material not connected with any specific data release.
 Who are they written for?
 Anyone who might have a general interest in science and astronomy, including amateur astronomers, young scientists starting out on their careers, mid-career scientists looking in on Gaia for the first time to get a feeling of what is possible, and specialists looking in from different areas of astronomy, or physics more generally.
-My thanks go to many people: to all those I worked with on the Hipparcos and Gaia projects over almost 30 years, to those now dedicating huge reserves of their time, energy, and skill to the ongoing data processing, and to those who have entered into the Gaia catalogue and published the results described here.
 Click on the access PDF icon to access the file.
 Only a few references are included, and these are 'discreetly' hyperlinked for those who want to read more... where references appear in the form (Einstein 1908) or www.gaia.com, clicking on the text (even though generally not highlighted!) should lead to the relevant online article.
+Essays 1-236 were published weekly, 237-241 monthly, and 242 onwards every two weeks.
 In a few cases, I've recorded an interview on the subject (see science interview page).

-This table page lists all essays, updated to the end of June 2025 (1–235 inclusive), in tabular form.
+New: This table page lists all essays, updated to the end of June 2026 (1–235 inclusive), in tabular form.
 It includes a simple search on the title field.

 * all end-nodes are hyperlinked to the given essay number (links are to "legacy" copies at the CERN-Zenodo site)